mindis/GATEteamware/Readme.md

 ## Customise Install

+- build and run the db first, it needs to be running for the app to finnish building. e.g. it needs to access the db.
 - I'm using a lan apt-cache-ng server, so you need to remove the `RUN echo 'Acquire::http { Proxy "http://192.168.0.210:3142"; };' >> /etc/apt/apt.conf.d/01proxy` line
 - Download gate from sourceforge and place the `trunk` folder in the same folder as the docker file.
 It gets loaded and copied to the image when it's built.
 I did this to stop me having to thrash my bw and the sourceforge servers every re-build!
 - change default values to suite env in antinstall-config.xml